-Mia Mohammad Imran is an Assistant Professor in the Department of Computer Science at Missouri University of Science and Technology.
-His research focuses on the human side of software engineering — how developers communicate, how GenAI reshapes code quality, and how emotion and toxicity shape open-source communities.
-His methods combine empirical analysis, NLP, and LLMs to understand and improve software development at scale.
+The LENS Lab (Lens for Empirical Navigation in Software Lab) is led by Dr. Mia Mohammad Imran, Assistant Professor in the Department of Computer Science at Missouri University of Science and Technology.
+The lab studies the human side of software engineering — how developers communicate, how GenAI reshapes code quality, and how emotion and toxicity shape open-source communities — using empirical analysis, NLP, and LLMs.

 Research